Baking & Product FAQs

 Baker’s Sugar is a gourmet sugar.
 Because it was developed especially for baking and requires extra curing, it’s slightly more expensive but well worth it.
 For more information, visit the Baker’s Sugar web site.

-Can powdered sugar be substituted for white sugar?
+Can confectioners' sugar be substituted for white sugar?

-In short, no. Powdered sugar has a finer crystal size and contains 3% cornstarch that keeps the sugar soft.
+In short, no. Confectioners' sugar has a finer crystal size and contains 3% cornstarch that keeps the sugar soft.
 Substitutions may result in unsatisfactory results.

 Please contact us to receive detailed, up-to-date allergen information regarding our products.